World Journal of Environmental Biosciences

 Musculoskeletal disorders

-Waste collection is a physically demanding job, which is the reason for high prevalence rate of musculoskeletal disorders (Ewis et al,.
-2013).
+Waste collection is a physically demanding job, which is the reason for the high prevalence rate of musculoskeletal disorders (Ewis et al., 2013).
 Musculoskeletal and ergonomic risks are injuries caused by improper body motions.
-Damage can occur during waste collection as the effect of strenuous physical labor, such as hauling the waste and pushing carts and heavy bags of recyclables (Scheneck et al., 2019).
+Damage can occur during waste collection as the effect of strenuous physical labor, such as hauling the waste and pushing carts and heavy bags of recyclables (Schenck et al., 2019).

 With age, human physiological processes alter.
 Older cleaning and trash employees, like older individuals in general, have a weak sense of balance, a constrained ability to perceive, and a lack of judgment in harmful situations.
 A worker may lose balance and fall if they are unable to balance themselves after slipping, which can result in several injuries.
 In research looking at injuries from street cleaning occupations in Korea from 2009 to 2011, these correlations were identified (Jeong, 2017).
 In affluent nations, automated trucks are utilized to pick up and dump trash cans utilizing hydraulic lifts (Snel, 1999).